San Rafael, Bulacan: Spanish era

 San Rafael was established as a pueblo in 1750.
-The San Juan de Dios Church still stands as the silent witness of the bloody battles that the Filipino insurgents fought during the Philippine Revolution of 1896.
-This church was used as military barracks for almost three days, after the insurgents had destroyed all papers and documents they found in the convents.
+During the Philippine Revolution in 1896 San Juan de Dios Church was used as military barracks for almost three days, after the insurgents had destroyed all papers and documents they found in the convent.
 When the Spanish Cazadores learned of these rebellious activities, they entered the church and fought the insurgents.
 The combatants fought heavily inside the church to a point that blood was spilled all over the church floor.
 The patio in front of the church was littered by dead bodies of Filipino insurgents.
 The gobernadorcillo ordered people to dig a common grave near the church for the bodies of the insurgents.
+The 1818 Spanish census recorded the area having 1,650 native families and 10 Spanish-Filipino families.

 American influence

 The Americans succeeded the Spaniards with their policy of benevolent assimilation.
 Schools were established as a potent factor for pacification.
 In 1903, schools were opened in San Rafael.
 The municipal building was used as a school house.
-Since then, with the supervision of the American administrators, San Rafael has enjoyed the education and the progress which was denied to them during the three–century rule of the Spaniards.

 In 1899, the Americans incorporated the town to Baliuag when the latter was intended to be the new provincial capital of Bulacan.
 However, due to a number of petitions of the people of San Rafael, especially when the plan to make Baliuag the capital of Bulacan did not materialize, the Americans where convinced to separate San Rafael as an independent town from Baliwag.
 Julian V. Valte was appointed to be the first Presidente Municipal of San Rafael, and Emilio Reyes was the last.
 However, its incorporation to Baliuag pushed through, alongside Bustos, on October 8, 1903, by virtue of Act No. 932.
 It was separated from Baliuag to become an independent town once again on March 21, 1907.

-In the year 1924 and 1927, with the help of some influential men, the Spaniards were able to get the signatures of the land owners of San Rafael and San Ildefonso to an agreement purporting to show their willingness to donate their lands to the Hospital of San Juan de Dios.
+In 1924 and 1927, with the help of some influential men, the Spaniards were able to get the signatures of the land owners of San Rafael and San Ildefonso to an agreement purporting to show their willingness to donate their lands to the Hospital of San Juan de Dios.

 Thus the town of San Rafael and San Ildefonso became properties of the hospital and started to be called Hacienda de Buenavista until 1944, when it got back its original name.

 Japanese occupation

-The Commonwealth of the Philippines was invaded by the Empire of Japan in December 1941 shortly after Japan's declaration of war upon the United States of America, which controlled the Philippines at the time and possessed important military bases there.
-The combined American-Filipino army was defeated by April 1942.